-The proposed re-zoning of the Homestead Bay Residential Area is not considered to have any impacts on the infrastructure network.
-Infrastructure already exists that can be augmented as required to cater for additional demand or new infrastructure can be developed to service the residential activity proposed.
+The proposed re-zoning of the Tucker Beach Residential Area is not considered to have any impacts on the infrastructure network.
+New infrastructure already exists that can be augmented as required to cater for additional demand.

 The infrastructure will be constructed and paid for the by the applicant as the development proceeds.
 It is anticipated that new infrastructure required would be constructed at little or no cost to QLDC.
 It is possible that the construction of new infrastructure required for this development could also have a wider network or community benefit by augmenting or providing additional security to existing infrastructure.